 Oxidative stress, inflammation, and toxins.
 They are a part of life for human beings, and even eating itself can trigger high levels of oxidative stress.
 These factors are a major contributor to diseases, including cancer, asthma, arthritis, heart disease, smoking-related diseases, and diseases of the brain such as Parkinson’s and Alzheimer’s.

-Our group studies activation of the Nrf2 transcription factor by natural products and other small molecules.
-Upon activation, Nrf2 induces the expression of genes that encode for cytoprotective proteins, including those with detoxification, antioxidant, and damage repair functions.
-Over time, Nrf2 activation can help protect against chronic disease including various cancers, arthritis, diabetes, and neurodegenerative diseases.
+Our group studies activation of the Nrf2 transcription factor by small molecules from edible plants and other sources.
+Upon activation, Nrf2 increases the expression of proteins with detoxification, antioxidant, anti-inflammatory and damage repair functions, collectively called cytoprotective proteins.
+There is strong scientific evidence that regular and adequate consumption of foods that activate the body’s cytoprotective enzymes can lower oxidative stress, toxins and inflammation levels in the body, in turn preventing or mitigating various chronic diseases.
 A wide variety of foods contain compounds that activate Nrf2, for example EGCG from green tea, shogaols from ginger, and sulfur compounds from garlic and onions as well as cruciferous vegetables.
-For more detail, here is a link to a review on Nrf2 activation by phytochemicals authored by Dr. Eggler.
+For more details, here is a link to a review on Nrf2 activation by phytochemicals authored by Dr. Eggler.

-Our primary focus of research is on enhancing the therapeutic effect of a particularly promising Nrf2 activator from broccoli sprouts, sulforaphane, by co-treating with a small molecule that generates reactive oxygen species.
-Through this research we are gaining understanding on how this pathway is activated by small molecules, and how to design synergistic activators.
+A focus of research in our lab is on understanding on how the Nrf2 pathway is activated by small molecules, and how to design synergistic activators.
 Our work has been supported by a Research Corporation Cottrell College Science Award and a Young Investigator award from the Elsevier–Phytochemistry Journal/Phytochemistry Society of North America.